danielbeutner/-testdrive-react-hooks-counter/README.md

 # React hooks counter (testdrive)

-This is a very simple counter application to play around with React's Hooks and TypeScript.
+This is a very simple counter application to play around with React's Hooks.

 Additionally there is a Redux-like pattern which is using only useReducer() and useContext().